julian-west/julian-west.github.io/_posts/2019-10-12-predicting player value.md

 Below is an executive summary of the findings of the regression analysis.

-> Full code and notebook is available on [Github](https://github.com/julian-west/sofifa-analysis)
+> Full code and notebook is available on <a href="https://github.com/julian-west/sofifa-analysis" target="\_blank">Github</a>)
-To view the Jupyter notebook in nbviewer click [here](https://nbviewer.jupyter.org/github/julian-west/sofifa-analysis/blob/master/predicting%20player%20value.ipynb)
+To view the Jupyter notebook in nbviewer click <a href="https://nbviewer.jupyter.org/github/julian-west/sofifa-analysis/blob/master/predicting%20player%20value.ipynb target="\_blank">here</a>)

 ## Analysis Summary